p-svacha/TransportFever2Mods/phil42_fantasia_map_generator_1/README.md

 # Fantasia Map Generator
-This mods adds a new map generator to the temperate climate.
+This mods adds a new map generator to all environments (temperate / dry / tropical).
 The Fantasia Map Generator is built up from the ground with the goal to generate unique, interesting, varied and challenging maps allowing (and requiring) usage of street, rail, water and air vehicles.
 The generator attempts to combine a lot of different features into one map, so you no longer have to choose between alpine rivers, dry mesas and tropical islands, because this generator has it all (mostly).
 Different parts of the map will looks and play different and have their own identity and recognizability.
 A lot is also configurable so you can tune the map generation to your own preferences.
 By including this many features into one generator the outcomes can sometimes be unpredictable, unrealistic or extremely hard.
 This is by design since the generator is mostly aimed at people looking for new challenges or some variety from the default map generators, which are absolutely great by themselves.

 # Features